Nianthony/cs294-137-hw3-ar-niantong/README.md

 using UnityEngine.XR.ARFoundation;

     /// This component listens for images detected by the <c>XRImageTrackingSubsystem</c>
-    /// and overlays some information as well as the source Texture2D on top of the
+    /// and overlays a cube on each of the tracked image
-    /// detected image.
     /// </summary>
     [RequireComponent(typeof(ARTrackedImageManager))]
     public class TrackedImageInfoManager : MonoBehaviour